kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 <!--
 - <span class=year>2020</span> Coronavirus

-- <span class=year>2021</span> Hidilyn Diaz wins the Philippines' first olympic gold medal during the Women's 55 kg event for weightlifting in Tokyo, Japan at the 2020 Tokyo Olympics.
+- <span class=year>2021</span> Hidilyn Diaz, who used to lift her family's carabaos when she was small, wins the Philippines' first olympic gold medal during the Women's 55kg event for weightlifting in Tokyo, Japan at the 2020 Tokyo Olympics.
 -->